-The LMS Monitoring System can be accessed via a local port, a modem port (when optional modem is ordered), an optional TL1 port, and an Ethernet port (for Telnet access, optional Web access, optional SNMP access, optional TL1 access, and Email alarm reporting).
+The LMS Monitoring System can be accessed via a local port, a modem port, an optional TL1 port, and an Ethernet port (for Telnet access, Web access, SNMP access, optional TL1 access, and Email alarm reporting).

 The LMS Monitoring System collects data from the power system and the input circuit cards monitoring external points.
 The data collected is used for alarm processing and reporting, and to provide statistics.